mrgrigorov/acse2018/README.md

 # acse2018
 ## GitHub practice
 This is a group project!

+Christina is changing this README.